The challenge we face

 We need more truly affordable homes for those in the most acute need.
 We need to help people on low incomes with secure, long-term accommodation.
 And we need to support the next generation to get their first foot on the housing ladder.

 Housing associations receive public funding from the Mayor and government, but funding cuts in recent years have had a big impact.
 We’ve had to adapt to find the funds we need to keep delivering affordable homes.

 We have built more homes for private sale and rent to cross-subsidise social and affordable homes.
-We plan to build 55,000 new affordable homes in London by 2021.

 But higher grant levels and bigger funding programmes will be needed in the long term to meet our objectives.